Diverse Gaussian Noise Consistency Regularization for Robustness and Uncertainty Calibration: Introduction

-In this work, we propose a training technique that enforces consistency between clean and noisy examples at different scales to enhance robustness against unforeseen digital noise corruptions.
-Our approach can be characterized as a type of Gaussian data augmentation strategy coupled with consistency regularization.
-Another way to interpret our approach is through the lens of local loss landscape regularity as our proposed consistency regularization method induces both a smoothing (curvature minimization) and flattening (gradient norm minimization) effect on the local loss landscape.
-Our experimental results show that our method produces models that improve robustness in the presence of various practical unforeseen noise distribution shifts.
-Furthermore, the combination of our approach with diverse data augmentations achieves state-of-the-art (SOTA) robustness and uncertainty calibration against common corruptions.
+We propose a training technique that enforces consistency between clean and noisy data samples at different scales to enhance robustness against unforeseen corruptions.
+Our approach is based on a Gaussian data augmentation strategy coupled with consistency regularization.
+Viewed through the lens of local loss landscape regularity, our proposed consistency regularization method induces both a smoothing (curvature minimization) and flattening (gradient norm minimization) effect on the local loss landscape.
+Experimental results show that our method produces models that improve robustness in the presence of various practical unforeseen noise distribution shifts.
+Furthermore, the combination of our approach with more diverse data augmentations achieves state-of-the-art robustness and uncertainty calibration against all common corruptions.

-Our contributions are summarized below: \begin{itemize} \item We introduce a consistency loss based on the Kullback-Leibler (KL) divergence that embeds clean examples similarly to diverse Gaussian noise augmentations, and a corresponding training algorithm ($\mathtt{DiGN}$). \item We provide an analysis of our Gaussian noise consistency loss that uncovers an inducing effect of smoothing (minimizing curvature) and flattening of the local loss landscape. \item We experimentally show our approach outperforms several competitive baselines against various unforeseen noise corruptions on CIFAR-10-C, CIFAR-100-C, and Tiny-ImageNet-C dataset.
-Additionally, we show our approach can be effectively combined with diverse data augmentation methods to achieve SOTA robustness and uncertainty calibration against all common corruptions. \end{itemize}
+Our contributions are summarized below: \begin{enumerate} \item We introduce a consistency loss based on the Kullback-Leibler (KL) divergence that embeds clean examples similarly to diverse Gaussian noise augmentations, and a corresponding training algorithm ($\mathtt{DiGN}$). \item We provide an analysis of our Gaussian noise consistency loss that uncovers an inducing effect of smoothing (minimizing curvature) and flattening (minimize gradient norm) of the local loss landscape.
+Furthermore, we derive probabilistic stability bounds that explicitly involve the local loss geometry characteristics.
+We additionally provide numerical evidence for this finding. \item We experimentally show our approach outperforms several competitive baselines against various unforeseen noise corruptions on CIFAR-10-C, CIFAR-100-C, and Tiny-ImageNet-C datasets.
+We also show our approach can be effectively combined with diverse data augmentation methods to improve upon state-of-the-art robustness and uncertainty calibration against all common corruptions (weather, digital, noise, blur). \end{enumerate} Code is available at \url{https://github.com/TheoT1/DiGN}.